studiodalton/SDOrientationController/README.md

 Both the iPhone and iPad are supported, but as we make use of iOS 5's View Controller Containment, your users have to be on iOS 5+.

-SDOrientationController was made to be used with Automatic Reference Counting, but if you follow the steps under [No ARC?](#no_arc), it should work with your non-ARC projects just fine.
+SDOrientationController was made to be used with Automatic Reference Counting, but if you follow the steps under *No ARC?*, it should work with your non-ARC projects just fine.

 Features
 --------